-Now in its seventh year, Garage Sale Trail, is a free, council-powered weekend of garage sales that attracts over 300,000 bargain-loving shoppers nationally.
+Now in its eighth year, Garage Sale Trail, is a free, council-powered weekend of garage sales that attracts over 300,000 bargain-loving shoppers nationally.
 With over 2 million pre-loved treasures expected to be up for sale in the streets, lanes and parks of Australia, it’s our national day of haggling.

 In the SMRC region the Cities of Melville, Kwinana, Cockburn and Fremantle and well as the Town of East Fremantle take part.